cal-itp/reports/.github/ISSUE_TEMPLATE/monthly_reports.md

 pass prompt that asks if production is correct and verify email recipients are production send out emails

-- [ ] send out emails to production email list using production token
+- [ ] Send out emails to production email list using production token

 ### Verify emails successfully sent

-- [ ]  verify in postmark that email tracking has been selected
+- [ ]  Verify in postmark that email tracking has been selected
-- [ ]  verify in postmark that emails have been sent in the production server correctly and have not bounced etc
+- [ ]  Verify in postmark that emails have been sent in the production server correctly and have not bounced etc